dragonflydb/documentation/docs/command-reference/sorted-sets/zpopmin.md

 ## Parameter Explanations

-- `key`: The key of the sorted set.
+- `key`: The key of the sorted set to pop the minimum scored elements.
-- `count` (optional): An integer specifying how many members with the lowest scores to pop.
-If omitted, the default value is `1`.
+- `count` (optional): The number of elements to pop.
+If not specified, it defaults to `1`.

 ## Return Values

-- If the `count` is `1` or not provided, the command returns a single array of two elements (the first is the member and the second is its score).
+- The command returns an array containing the popped elements and their scores.
-- If a `count` greater than `1` is specified, it returns an array with up to `count` elements, each being a two-element array of `[member, score]`.
+- If the sorted set is empty or doesn't exist, the command returns an empty array.

 ## Code Examples

-### Basic Example: Pop the member with the smallest score
+### Basic Example

 In this example, we will insert a few members into a sorted set, and then we will use `ZPOPMIN` to remove and return the member with the smallest score.

 ```shell
 dragonfly$> ZADD myzset 1 "one" 2 "two" 3 "three"
 (integer) 3

 dragonfly$> ZPOPMIN myzset
 1) "one"
 2) "1"